3 Things I Learned From My Failures

 - That as long as I trust my intuition and follow my heart- I can never truly lose.

-We can never know how powerful we are unless we envelop ourselves into the experience of life that will include many defeats, challenges and arduous treads through adversity.
+You can never know how powerful you are unless you envelop yourself into the full experience of life.
+It’s a journey that will include many defeats, challenges and arduous treads through adversity.
 The beauty lies in finding a way through, surrendering to what is so you can intelligently create what’s to come, seeking your own truth, and having the courage to always try again and inspire a new way forward.

 We forge ahead when we invest in ourselves by bravely pouring our full heart into what we do and what we choose to share.
 Don’t let your failures or external influences disrupt the flow from your heart and what it is naturally, and divinely drawn toward.
 We can deceive our mind, but not our heart.